 If you’ve ever tried to attach an NFC sticker to the back of your iPhone or perhaps put a Bluetooth pairing tag on a metal peripheral, you’ve probably noticed that the tag will no longer scan.
 Even if the tag isn’t directly on metal, just being close to metal is sometimes enough to cause your scan performance to take a dramatic turn for the worst.
 In this whitepaper, we will look at why this happens and how you can make your tags work again.

 Overview Sometimes also called tag provisioning or tag writing, tag encoding refers to the process of configuring an NFC tag and writing data to it in order to prepare it for use.
 For advanced tags this can include configuring filesystems and setting authentication keys, but for most uses of NFC tags, this just consists of formatting the tag for NDEF data and writing an initial NDEF message set to it.
-Note, this whitepaper is focused on the details of tag encoding, if you’re just looking for a tool to encode NFC tags, our free multi-platform TappyUSB ChromeApp might be just what you’re looking for.

 Introduction Here at TapTrack, one of the first decisions we have to make when starting any new project is what type of NFC tag we intend to use.
 With a lot of different tag technologies on the market many having wildly varying capabilities and capacities, this decision is not as simple as one would hope, and it often has a huge impact on what the resulting project will look like.
-Unfortunately, the terminology surrounding NFC tags is often very confusing, so we’d like to take a moment to provide a brief overview of the major categories.

 Using the TapTrack Tappy for easy NFC on Node By putting high-level NFC application logic on the reader itself, the TapTrack Tappy family of NFC Readers provides a simple way to add NFC to any project.
 Now with a Node Serial Port-compatible SDK, you can be off and running toward a neat NFC application in mere minutes.
 In this tutorial, we’re going to write a basic command-line utility that scans for tags.